0xJs/RedTeaming_CheatSheet/README.md

 # Sources & Credits
 Most of my knowledge is gathered from the following coures, so big thanks to them!
 If you like a specific topic I would recommend taking the courses from them!

-- Cloud: CARTP from Altered Security and breaching the cloud from antisyphon.
+- Cloud: CARTP from Altered Security, breaching the cloud from antisyphon, OASP from Cloudbreach, GCRTS from cyberwarfare
 - Windows: CRTP, CRTE, PACES from Altered Security, ECPTX from eLearnSecurity and CRTO from RastaMouse.
 - Infra: OSCP, PNPT from TCM Security and Tiberius privesc courses
 - OSINT: PNPT Course